Northwest Territories: Language

 NWT residents have a right to use any of the above languages in a territorial court, and in the debates and proceedings of the legislature.
 However, the laws are legally binding only in their French and English versions, and the NWT government only publishes laws and other documents in the territory's other official languages when the legislature asks it to.
 Furthermore, access to services in any language is limited to institutions and circumstances where there is a significant demand for that language or where it is reasonable to expect it given the nature of the services requested.
 In practical terms, English language services are universally available, and there is no guarantee that other languages, including French, will be used by any particular government service, except for the courts.

 The 2016 census returns showed a population of 41,786.
 Of the 40,565 singular responses to the census question regarding each inhabitant's "mother tongue", the most reported languages were the following (italics indicate an official language of the NWT):

 There were also 630 responses of both English and a "non-official language"; 35 of both French and a "non-official language"; 145 of both English and French, and about 400 people who either did not respond to the question, or reported multiple non-official languages, or else gave some other unenumerable response.
 (Figures shown are for the number of single language responses and the percentage of total single-language responses.)

 Religion

-In the 2021 Census, 55.2% of the population followed Christianity down from 67.6% in the 2001 Census.
-At the same time, the population reported having no religious affiliation has more than doubled, from 17.4% in 2001 to 39.8% in 2021 census.About 5.0% reported other religious affiliations.
+In the 2021 Census, 55.2% of the population followed Christianity (primarily Roman Catholicism); this is down from 67.6% in the 2001 Census.
+At the same time, the population reported having no religious affiliation has more than doubled, from 17.4% in 2001 to 39.8% in 2021 census.
+About 5.0% reported other religious affiliations.